AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitFamilyType/README.md

 SystemUnitFamilyType Class
 ==========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'SystemUnitFamilyType' which defines base structures for a hierarchical SystemUnitClass tree.
+This Class is a wrapper for the CAEXElement 'SystemUnitFamilyType' which defines base structures for a hierarchical SystemUnitClass tree.
 The hierarchical structure has organizational character only.
 The class supports direct enumeration of the Tree.

 Inheritance Hierarchy